← Back to Blog

 Start with the Basics – Understand Your Data

 Like getting to know the ingredients of your smoothie before blending, you should understand your database.
-Make sure the fields used in your ON clauses have indices.
+Make sure the fields used in your JOIN clauses have indices.
 Think of these as recipe tags that help in quickly finding and mixing your ingredients.

 Be Clear - Use Explicit JOINs